obrien-reece/pests/README.md

 ## Introduction

-The Farmer Pest Project is a web application designed to assist farmers in identifying and managing pests in their crops.
+Pesty is a web application designed to assist farmers in identifying and managing pests in their crops.
 By providing real-time data on local weather conditions and pest prevalence, this tool empowers farmers to make informed decisions to protect their crops and optimize their yields.

 ## Features